mcfedr/queue-manager-bundle/README.md

                     name2: https://sqs.eu-west-1.amazonaws.com/...
 ```

-* `default_url` - Default SQS queue url
+* `default_url` - Default SQS queue url.
-* `region` **required** - The region where your queue is
+* `region` - The region where your queue is.
+Required if not passing `sqs_client`.
 * `credentials` *optional* - [Specify your key and secret](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#using-hard-coded-credentials)
-  This is optional because the SDK can pick up your credentials from a [variety of places](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html)
+  This is optional because the SDK can pick up your credentials from a [variety of places](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html).
+* `sqs_client` - Name of `SQSClient` service to use.
-* `queues` *optional* - Allows you to setup a mapping of short names for queues, this makes it easier to use multiple queues and keep the config in one place
+* `queues` *optional* - Allows you to setup a mapping of short names for queues, this makes it easier to use multiple queues and keep the config in one place.

 #### Supported options to `QueueManager::put`

-* `url` - A `string` with the url of a queue
+* `url` - A `string` with the url of a queue.
-* `queue` - A `string` with the name of a queue in the config
+* `queue` - A `string` with the name of a queue in the config.
-* `time` - A `\DateTime` object of when to schedule this job. **Note:** SQS can delay jobs up to 15 minutes
+* `time` - A `\DateTime` object of when to schedule this job. **Note:** SQS can delay jobs up to 15 minutes.
-* `delay` - Number of seconds from now to schedule this job. **Note:** SQS can delay jobs up to 15 minutes
+* `delay` - Number of seconds from now to schedule this job. **Note:** SQS can delay jobs up to 15 minutes.
-* `visibilityTimeout` - Number of seconds during which Amazon SQS prevents other consumers from receiving and processing the message.
+* `ttr` - Number of seconds during which Amazon SQS prevents other consumers from receiving and processing the message (SQS Visibility Timeout).

 ### Periodic